xerc/mac-install-guide/faq/uninstall-asdf/index.md

 ### Remove a language version

 Are you sure you need to remove asdf?
-Perhaps you just need to uninstall a language version.
+Perhaps you just need to _uninstall a language version_.
 In this example, you'll see how to remove Ruby.

 First list all Ruby installed versions.